simboden/BVtkNodes/docs/BVTKNodes.rst

   upstream nodes and this node.
 This was added for special cases where the update system does not detect a possible need for running an update.
+- **Motion Blur**: Boolean option to enable mesh motion blur.
+If enabled, the following options become available:
+- **Motion Blur By** specifies name of a point vector field (3 value components) which is to be used for creating pointwise motion for the mesh.
+The naming convention is the same used in *Color Mapper* Node.
+E.g. value "P_velocity" means that the point vector field name to be applied is "velocity".
+- **Time Step for Motion Blur** specifies the time difference between two frames.
+It is used for calculating the length scale of motion blur.

+Blender's Motion Blur settings are located in the Render Properties Panel.
+The *Position* is set to *Start on Frame* to get correct blur for rendering an animation.
+A still example of motion blur is available in the example node tree *cubeflow_vector_glyphs*.
+You need to enable *Motion Blur* in the *Blender To VTK Mesh* Node.

 .. image:: images/vtk_to_blender_mesh_node.png